-HOW TO GET TO GUJIRA
+HOW TO GET TO GUAJIRA

-We stayed in Hotel Santa Sophia del Mar which was one of the best hotels ever.
-The family which runs this place is incredibly nice and helped us to organize this trip.
-We cannot recommend you to go there on your own but rather with a tour.
-Sadly, many drug smuggles are crossing this region from Venezuela to other parts in Colombia.
-Also people don’t speak Spanish but their own language.
-Our guide was from Guajira and spoke the language.
-On the way you will stop at couple of places like: Salt flats, and capital of Guajira called Riohacha.
+We stayed in Hotel Santa Sophia del Mar which was one of the best hotels we stayed in Colombia.
+The family which runs this place is incredibly kind and helped us to organize this trip.
+If you like to visit Guajira you can only take a tour.
+There are a couple of reasons why: 1.
+Sadly, many drug smugglers are crossing this region from Venezuela to other parts of Colombia.
+2. People don’t speak Spanish but their own language.
+Our guide was from Guajira and therefore spoke the language.
+On the way, you will stop at a couple of places such as Salt flats, and the capital of Guajira called Riohacha.

-If you are traveling in Colombia, you need to visit Cartagena.
-Cartagena is one of the most beautiful cities we have seen, we spent 1 week there.
+If you are traveling to Colombia, you need to visit Cartagena.
+Cartagena is one of the most beautiful cities we have seen.
+We loved Cartagena so much that we wrote an entire guide on the best photo spots in Cartagena, so check it out.
 Once you explored all the beautiful streets of Cartagena you can go for day trips to Rosario Islands.

-As the name says this beach has white sugary sand and crystalline-turquoise waters.
-It is a busy beach as it is quite accessible from Cartagena, many locals and tourists come here.
-Just don’t be surprised that you are surrounded by a lot of people.
-It is still a nice place with a great vibe where you can relax, get tan, drink some coconuts and listen to authentic Colombian music.
+As the name says this beach has white sugary sand and crystal turquoise waters.
+It is a busy beach as it is easily accessed from Cartagena and many locals and tourists come here.
+It is still a nice place with a great vibe where you can relax, tan, drink some coconuts and listen to authentic Colombian music.
 You can find nice places for lunch such as La Estrella which has hammocks and serves fresh fish.

-HOW TO GET TO ROSARIO ISLANDS
+HOW TO GET TO THE ROSARIO ISLANDS

 SAN BERNARDO ISLANDS

-HOW TO GET TO SAN BERNARDO ISLANDS
+HOW TO GET TO THE SAN BERNARDO ISLANDS